Architecture

 App layer

 Dawarich Atlas's job is to orchestrate: it exposes a clean /api/v1/* surface, fans out to the right engines, normalises shape, and degrades gracefully when an upstream is down.
-The internal client classes are thin:
+The internal modules are thin:

-The map UI is Hotwire (Turbo + Stimulus) with a MapLibre Stimulus controller.
-Admin operations stream over Action Cable / Turbo Streams.
+The map UI is Phoenix LiveView with a MapLibre JS hook.
+Admin operations stream to the browser over the LiveView WebSocket.

 |---|---|